Last updated: Jan. 2023.

 Research contributions to the foundations of computer science.
 In particular, to the foundations of cryptography, the study of the relation between randomness and computation (e.g., pseudorandomness, probabilistic proof systems, and property testing), complexity theory at large, and distributed computing.
 The most important contributions include showing how to construct zero-knowledge proof systems for NP, showing how to solve any multi-party protocol problem, presenting a generic hardcore predicate for any one-way function, and showing how to construct pseudorandom functions.
 [For more details see academic profile.]

-Author of the books Modern Cryptography, Probabilistic Proofs and Pseudorandomness, the two-volume Foundations of Cryptography (Vol 1: Basic Tools and Vol 2: Basic Applications), Computational Complexity: A Conceptual Perspective and P, NP, and NP-completeness.
+Author of the books Modern Cryptography, Probabilistic Proofs and Pseudorandomness, the two-volume Foundations of Cryptography (Vol 1: Basic Tools and Vol 2: Basic Applications), Computational Complexity: A Conceptual Perspective, P, NP, and NP-completeness, and Introduction to Property Testing.

-Other professional contribution include editing books in memory of Shimon Even and on property testing, writing numerous technical surveys, and serving on the editorial board of Computational Complexity and ECCC (Electronic Colloquium on Computational Complexity).
+Other professional contribution include editing books in memory of Shimon Even, on property testing, and on the work of Shafi Goldwasser and Silvio Micali; writing numerous technical surveys; and serving on the editorial board of Computational Complexity and ECCC (Electronic Colloquium on Computational Complexity).

 Invited speaker at various conferences including the 1994 International Congress of Mathematicians, Crypto'97, and ICALP'00.